Area-53-Robotics/53D-High-Stakes-Notebook/entries/manual-updates/manual-v3.0-update.typ

   question: [
     “Post 2432 asked about holding and the GDC responded to it citing a specific scenario.
 I would like to see an expansion to that answer to cover different scenarios.
 The original scenario is: a blue robot holding a mobile goal in a corner, the red robot is blocking retreat in one direction and a second mobile goal is blocking retreat in a second direction (below on left)

-    The specific response from the GDC was ‘Our answer will assume that the blue Robot is attempting to remove a Mobile Goal filled with blue Rings from a Negative Corner.’
+    The specific response from the GDC was 'Our answer will assume that the blue Robot is attempting to remove a Mobile Goal filled with blue Rings from a Negative Corner.'
 Based on that, the red robot is holding.
-You add ‘Our answer only applies in that specific scenario, and Head Referees must use their judgment and the context of the Match to determine whether this logic applies in any other scenario.’
+You add 'Our answer only applies in that specific scenario, and Head Referees must use their judgment and the context of the Match to determine whether this logic applies in any other scenario.'

     In almost every scenario we have encountered, a robot is defending a mobile goal with its colored rings in the positive corner (blue robot with blue rings, red robot with red rings).
 We have been ruling that if the blue robot is defending a mobile goal with blue rings on it in the positive corner, it is not trying to escape and red cannot be holding.
 Blue has a clear avenue of escape if it released the mobile goal, but is guarding the mobile goal.
 It is the defensive robot in that scenario.
 Is this a correct interpretation?”

   ],
   answer: [
-    “Generally speaking, in a scenario when multiple Robots are playing defensively (like both scenarios in your question), any Robot that isn't directly interacting with a Ring or Mobile Goal should be considered ‘more defensive’ and given ‘less benefit of the doubt.’
+    “Generally speaking, in a scenario when multiple Robots are playing defensively (like both scenarios in your question), any Robot that isn't directly interacting with a Ring or Mobile Goal should be considered 'more defensive' and given 'less benefit of the doubt.'

-    Because the red Robot in both of your scenarios does not have Rings or a Mobile Goal, it is playing ‘more defensively’ than the blue Robot, which is actively interacting with a Mobile Goal.
+    Because the red Robot in both of your scenarios does not have Rings or a Mobile Goal, it is playing 'more defensively' than the blue Robot, which is actively interacting with a Mobile Goal.

     In your first scenario, because BLUE1 is not trying to escape there is no Holding/Trapping.